03/18/2022

 *2.25% IR = 2.25% interest rate, **3.5% IR = 3.50% interest rate

 The change of 1.25% in mortgage interest rates elicits an increase of 14.8% in monthly payments.
 Given over 25% of Canadian homeowners currently spend more than what is considered “affordable” on mortgage payments (Canadian Mortgage and Housing Corporation, 2018; Statistics Canada, 2019), the planned interest rate increases will create further affordability issues.
 Specifically, there will be heightened barriers to entry for new home buyers and greater risk exposure for variable-rate mortgage holders.
 As a result, the rental market is increasingly appealing to middle-income earners (Wilson, 2020).
-The growing rental demand is also appealing for real estate investors, as more renters mean lower vacancy rates and stronger cash flows.
+The growing rental demand is also appealing to real estate investors, as more renters mean lower vacancy rates and stronger cash flows.
 Individuals and property investors with fixed interest rates will be advantaged over those with variable rates.
-Individuals will be better able to manage their household budget and property investors can increase residential rents – in accordance with the tenancy agreements – in response to interest rate changes.
+Individuals will be better able to manage their household budget, and property investors can increase residential rents, in accordance with the tenancy agreements, in response to interest rate changes.

 HOME VALUES & AFFORDABILITY